UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ***Please note***: In Slurm your job will start in the directory/folder you submitted from.
 This is different to PBS behaviour on Tinaroo/FlashLite where your job started in your home directory.
 So on Bunya, using slurm, there is no need to change into the job directory, unless this is different to the directory you submitted from.

 ***Please note***: If your job produces temporary files during the calculation or if you need a space to write to that does not impact your quotas in `/home`, `/scratch/user` or `/scratch/project` then please use **$TMPDIR** during your calculations. **$TMPDIR** is automatically created at the start of a job and is then automatically deleted at the end of the job.
 It is therefore the best place to write temporary files (those not needed after the calculation is done) to.
 If you use **$TMPDIR** for output you wish to keep then please make sure you copy all needed files to a location in `/home`, `/scratch/user`, `/scratch/project` or `/QRISdata`.
 A big (all in one go) copy from **$TMPDIR** to `/QRISdata` (RDM) at the end of a job is possible.

+***Note on maximum memory requests:*** The standard compute node has 2TB of physical memory available (or 4TB for the 3 high memory compute nodes).
+Not all of this can be given to jobs running on the compute node as the Linux operating system also needs resources.
+This is why the maximum requestable memory has been capped at 2000000MB for the standard compute nodes and 4000000MB for high memory compute nodes.

+So why is 2000000MB not the same as 2TB?
+1024 MB = 1 GB and 1024 GB = 1 TB.
+This means 2000 GB = 2048000 MB which is larger than 2000000M which is set as the maximum available memory on a standard compute node.

 ***Accounting has now been switched on and will be enforced.
 Users cannot run jobs without a valid AccountString.
 Type `groups` on the command line to check if you have one.
 All valid AccountStrings start with `a_` and are all lower case letters.
 If you do not have a valid AccountString then please contact your supervisor.
 AccountStrings and access are managed by research groups and group leaders.
 Groups who wish to use Bunya are required to apply to set up a group with a valid AccountString.
 Only group leaders can apply to set up such a group.
 A PhD student or postdoc without their own funding and group should not apply.
 Applications can be made by contacting [rcc-support@uq.edu.au](mailto:rcc-support@uq.edu.au).***